 He was selected as president by parliamentarians in August 2005 after his Force for the Defence of Democracy (FDD) won parliamentary elections a few weeks earlier.

-He was re-elected in the June 2010 presidential polls, which however, were boycotted by the opposition which complained of fraud in the earlier district elections.
+He was re-elected in June 2010 presidential polls.
+The vote was boycotted by the opposition, which complained of fraud in the earlier local elections.

 The European Union praised Burundi for holding a peaceful presidential election but criticised the government for limits on political expression.
 Since 2010 opposition leaders and international observers have complained of increasing attacks and pressure on opposition parties and the media.